NONAME1103/Connect4/README.md

 Adding -h option gives the following output:

 ```
-python .\connect4.py -h

 Usage: connect4.py [options]

 Options:
   -h, --help            show this help message and exit
-  -a, --ascii  This changes the game piece into a (less-fitting) ascii
+  -a, --ascii           This changes the game piece into a (less-fitting)
-               character.
-Use if the game piece is an invalid character
+                        ascii character.
+Use if the game piece is an invalid
+                        character
+  --hc, --high-contrast
+                        This changes the player colours into (less-fitting)
+                        more visible colours.
+Use if the game pieces are
+                        difficult to see
 ```
 #
 * Recommended to run in Atom (using [platformio-ide-terminal package](https://atom.io/packages/platformio-ide-terminal)).